WebAssembly/interface-types/proposals/webidl-bindings/idl.md

 all X . all Y .
 (X Y)
 ```

-There are two forms of TypeVar, corresponding to whether the type variable
+There are two forms of _TypeVar_, corresponding to whether the type variable
 denotes a type or a type function:

 ```